Laser Resurfacing at Atlanta Plastic Surgery, P.C.

 How much downtime is required after a laser skin resurfacing procedure?

-There are several different laser treatments, and an individual patient’s skin can react to them in a wide variety of ways, so the amount of time necessary to recuperate after a laser skin resurfacing procedure can vary significantly.
+There are several different laser treatments, and an individual patient’s skin can react to them in a wide variety of ways.
+Therefore, the amount of time necessary to recuperate after a laser skin resurfacing procedure can vary significantly from patient to patient.
 In most cases, however, patients will experience something like a mild sunburn, with tenderness, redness, and swelling persisting for anywhere from a few days to a couple of weeks, depending on the depth of your procedure and the type of laser used.
 Within five to fourteen days, the skin will become dry and start to peel.
-During this time, and throughout the entire healing process, it is important to follow all post-procedure instructions provided by your physician, which will include keeping the skin clean, well moisturized, and protected from ultraviolet light.
+During this time, and throughout the entire healing process, it is important to follow all post-procedure instructions provided by your physician.
+These instructions will include keeping the skin clean, well moisturized, and protected from ultraviolet light.

 For more information, contact one of our licensed providers at AYA or Atlanta Plastic Surgery for a free skin consultation.
 Consultations are available at our offices in Atlanta, Alpharetta, Cumming / Forsyth, Newnan, and Northside / Sandy Springs, Georgia.